qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

     * ``used-by``: dependencies of other classes to the current class; supports only ``txt`` format

   * **phase** : limit logging to run-time or load-time dependencies (default: *loadtime*)
-  * **include-transitives** : for *load-time* dependencies, whether transitive dependencies (i.e. dependencies that are not lexically in the code, but are required at load-time by some lexical dependency) should be included (default: *true*)
+  * **include-transitive-load-deps** : for *load-time* dependencies, whether transitive dependencies (i.e. dependencies that are not lexically in the code, but are required at load-time by some lexical dependency) should be included (default: *true*)
   * **format** : format of the dependency output (default: *txt*)

     * ``txt``: textual output to the console